TIMAU RIVER wildlife corridor

 Over-Extraction of River Water

 Mt.
 Kenya is under intense pressure from rapid population growth.
+Associated need of water has seen most perennial rivers become seasonal, standing dry for most of the dry seasons.

 Water over-extraction has up to 90% of river water diverted before reaching Mt.
 Kenya’s lower park boundary.